 Motivation is unique.
 Motivation is personal.
+The idea of motivation and personal development go hand in hand to help you create a positive and healthier lifestyle.
 What motivates you to leave a warm bed on a cold morning to run in the rain won’t work for somebody else.
 Motivation doesn’t just happen.
 You have to nurture the highs, lows, and places everywhere in between.

 Perhaps some of these ideas may work for you.
 If not, dig deep and find what will make you successful and then please share with the team.